THE WEB'S MOST COMPLETE

 FUJINON LARGE FORMAT LENS LIST

-of large-format lenses that Fujinon makes.
+of large-format lenses that Fujinon made -- and still makes!
 On these

-pages are the best, most comprehensive information available on the web.
-However, this information is not complete and most
+pages are the best, most comprehensive information available on the web about

+these lenses.
+However, this information is still not complete and most

-Fuji literature, but Fuji literature contains
+Fuji literature, but Fuji literature contains obvious errors.
+These

-please let us know by emailing
+let us know by emailing XKAES@AOL.COM.

 Before exploring the lists, we recommend you take a look at